jhpyle/docassemble/_docs/docker.md

 running of ad-hoc tasks, including:

-* A bare-bones web server called `nascent` that runs during the initialization process, so that the application responds on port 80.
+* A bare-bones web server called `nascent` that runs during the initialization process, so that the application responds on port 80 while the initialization process is happening.
+As soon as the initialization process finishes, the `nascent` task is stopped and the `nginx` task is started.
 * A script called `sync` that consolidates log files in one place, to support the [Logs] interface.
+This is run when you visit the Logs page in the web interface.
 * A script called `update` that installs and upgrades the [Python] packages on the system.
+This is run when you use the Package Management page in the web interface.
 * A script called `reset` that restarts each of the tasks that use the **docassemble** [Python] packages.
 This is called after packages are installed, [Python] modules are changed, or the [Configuration] is